 Visitors would be directed to the path /node/add/concert to post a concert.
 But to make the form available for use, you must first sign in as an administrator, and go to the permissions page (People > Permissions).
 In the Node section, enable the permission "Concert: Create new content" for anonymous users.
 Optionally, if you want registrants to be able to later modify their own entries, enable "Concert: Edit own content".

-How can we later access the information submitted by the concert organizers?
+How can you later access the information submitted by the concert organizers?
 Individual events could be examined in the content admin area.
 Multiple events could be displayed using the Views project.
 You would need other modules to export the data, be notified by email of new registrations, and other commonly-desired functionality.

 The Wisdom of Webform